San Diego County Public Health Laboratory

 - Sexually transmitted disease and voluntary HIV testing for Sheriff's detention facilities

-- Court ordered HIV testing on jail inmates or suspects that have exposed others
+- Court ordered HIV testing on incarcerated individuals or suspects that have exposed others

 - Bacteriological testing of drinking water and coastal recreational waters for the Department of Environmental Health and other government agencies